bdadachev/review_analysis/README.md

 This repository contains the code written for a personal project.

-This includes the code for munging the data (to be added shortly), training the models (to be added shortly) and running the website.
+This includes the code for munging the data, training the models (to be added shortly) and running the website.